chef/knife-azure/docs/ASM.md

 In general, systems bootstrapped via `cloud-api` do not require incoming or outgoing Internet access.

+We have added option `daemon` for Windows OS which configures the chef-client as a service or as a scheduled task for unattended execution.
+Accepted values are `none`, `service` and `task`.
+    none - Currently prevents the chef-client service or scheduled task to be configured. service - Configures the chef-client to run automatically in the background as a service. task - Configures the chef-client to run automatically in the background as a scheduled task.
+So chef-client runs in a defined interval which is 30 mins by default.

+Option `chef_service_interval` can be used for running the chef-client as a service or as a scheduled task in defined interval automatically in the background.
+Its value is 30 mins by default.

     knife azure server create
                 --azure-publish-settings-file '/path/to/your/cert.publishsettingsfile'
                 --azure-dns-name 'myserverdnsname'